joycew-lz/Demultiplex/Assignment-the-first/Answers.md

 ```

 At the end, get a summary of:
-* the number of read-pairs with properly matched indexes (per index-pair),
 * the number of read pairs with index-hopping observed,
 * the number of read-pairs with unknown index(es),
-* the numbers for each possible pair of indexes (both swapped and dual matched).
+* the numbers for each possible pair of indexes (both swapped and dual matched),
+* the number of read-pairs with properly matched indexes (per index-pair).

 Questions/more to come:
-- How do i initialize and use a dictionary to help me write 52 files? or should i use append? any advice?
+- How do I initialize and use a dictionary to help me write 52 files?
+Or should I use append?
+Any advice?
 - For later: need to clarify code for writing into initialized file names

 - For later: running this script efficiently: i'll write this as a python script. to run a python script in the terminal, it's `./pythonscript.py [argparse variables]` (bash language :))